Sizing & Care

 Some pieces before they receive a satin brushed finish are given an oxidised patina that either coats the surface of the piece, or highlights any recesses with a blackened appearance.
 If the surface has been oxidised then this layer on the silver will wear off in time, this is part of its character.
 If you would like us to re-oxidise a piece again, please contact us directly.
 There is also a charge of £30 plus postage for this service.

-Soap & water
+Gentle soap & warm water

 This is the best method.
 Gently brush the piece in warm soapy water with a soft toothbrush, then immediately rinse well and pat dry with a soft cloth.
 The liquid soap cleans the oil and the dirt out of the piece and usually that is all that is needed.
 If you do this every time you finish wearing a piece it’ll keep it looking great for a long time.